Oakland Unified School District

 - Economically Disadvantaged Students: 69.9 percent

-- Students with Limited English Proficiency: 26 percent
+- Students with Limited English Proficiency:

 - Students with Disabilities (Individualized Education Programs): 10.6 percent